mdeff/fma/README.md

 }
 ```

-* The code in this repository is released under the terms of the [MIT license](LICENSE.txt).
+* The code in this repository is released under the [MIT license](LICENSE.txt).
-* The metadata is released under the terms of the [Creative Commons Attribution 4.0 International License (CC BY 4.0)][ccby40].
+* The metadata is released under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)][ccby40].
-* We do not hold the copyright on the audio and distribute it under the terms of the license chosen by the artist.
+* We do not hold the copyright on the audio and distribute it under the license chosen by the artist.
 * The dataset is meant for research purposes.

 [ccby40]: https://creativecommons.org/licenses/by/4.0